iancaragol/with/content/posts/taiwan/index.md

 ![IMG_2141_LR](IMG_2141_LR.jpg)

-> The view from a street near our AirBnb
+> The view from a street near our Airbnb

 ![IMG_2144_LR](IMG_2144_LR.jpg)